dustywhite7/Econ8310/SlidesCode/1 - Exponential Smoothing.md

 So that's cool and simple, but what if I want a forward-looking forecast?

-- Exponential smoothing can cover you!
+- Exponential smoothing can still help!

 ---